jakobzhao/geog328/labs/lab01/readme.md

 1\.
 On GitHub, each project is stored as a project repository.
 The repository for this course is located at [https://github.com/jakobzhao/geog495](https://github.com/jakobzhao/geog495).
 Please navigate to this url on a browser such as `Chrome`.
 As indicated by the course website url, this repository is created by me; my GitHub account name is `jakobzhao`, while the repository name is `geog495`.

 2\.
-On the front page of this repository, please click the green button named after `Clone or download` .
-To download the course material, you can click the `Download ZIP` button, as a result, a compressed file of the course material will be downloaded.
+On the front page of this repository, please click the green button named after `Code` .
+To download the course material, you can click on the `Code` button and then click the `Download ZIP` button, as a result, a compressed file of the course material will be downloaded.

 3\.
 However, **we recommend you to clone this project repository**.
 You can get the **git url** of this repository on the same information window.
 The git url is [https://github.com/jakobzhao/geog495.git](https://github.com/jakobzhao/geog495.git).